-As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
+As with any surgical procedure, there is a risk of complication.
+Surgery and anaesthesia are safe and it is unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.

-Bleeding: Bleeding can be problematical in about 2% of cases.
-It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes blood transfusion is required.
+Bleeding can be problematical in about 2% of cases.
+It’s possible in cases of bleeding that return to the operating theatre will be necessary and may require a blood transfusion.

-Anaesthesia: The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
-Modern anaesthesia is very safe and risks very rare.
-Any questions you have regarding your anaesthetic would be best answered by the anaesthetist at the time of surgery.
+The surgery is done under a general anaesthetic.
+Your anaesthetist will discuss the possible discomforts following anaesthesia.
+Your anaesthetist will answer any questions you have regarding your anaesthetic at the time of surgery.

-Scarring: All surgery carries risks and every incision leaves a scar.
-Scars do however fade remarkably well over a one to two year period and become much less noticeable.
-The scar of abdominoplasty is never invisible but is placed in a position that is inconspicuous when wearing most clothing or swimming costumes.
+All surgery carries risks and every incision leaves a scar.
+Scars do however fade well over a one to two year period and become much less noticeable.
+The scar of abdominoplasty is never invisible but Dr Drielsma places it in a position that is inconspicuous when wearing most clothing or swimming costumes.

 The scars will often look red and lumpy at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.

-Fluid Collection: A seroma is a collection of fluid under the skin and fat.
-If this occurs it may take a few weeks to absorb.
+A seroma is a collection of fluid under the skin and fat.
+If this occurs it may take several weeks to absorb.
 Wearing the pressure garment will help reduce this risk.

-Circulation: Although rare, there is a risk of clotting in the veins of the legs.
-Such a thrombosis may rarely be complicated by pulmonary embolism (a clot going to the lung).
-The risk of this is about one in 500 and is increased with use of the oral contraceptive pill.
-All possible precautions are taken to minimize the risks of thrombosis including use of leg compression devices during surgery, use of TED stockings and blood thinning injections while in hospital.
+Although rare, there is a risk of clotting in the veins of the legs.
+Pulmonary embolism (a clot going to the lung may rarely complicate such a thrombosis.
+The risk of this is about one in 500 and the contraceptive pill increases this risk.
+All possible precautions are taken to minimise the risks of thrombosis including the use of leg compression devices during surgery, use of TED stockings and blood thinning injections while in hospital.